 I am a big fan of Cynthia Kadohata so I gave this book to my daughter to read when she was 8-years-old.
 Another friend of her’s also read this at the same age.
 It wasn’t that long, the print wasn’t mouse-sized, and it won a Newbery Medal.
 Right?
 Wrong!
 In retrospect, I should have read the book first.
-It’s a story about a Japanese family forced to relocate during WWII, a particularly sensitive subject for me because my mom was forced to relocated during the war.
+It’s a story about a Japanese family forced to relocate during WWII, a particularly sensitive subject for me because my mom was forced to relocate during the war.
 It has a Grapes of Wrath realism that would be better served for a middle schooler, and it would be a richer experience coupled with learning WWII-era U.S. history.
 I consider this as historical fiction. [ages 11-15]

 Can You Keep a Secret? by Sophie Kinsella.
 MHE.

 I did read this book also, and I thought it was a cute love story from the author of the Shopaholic Series.
-I personally wouldn’t have guessed that an middle-schooler would like this because I think of this as Chick Lit.
+I personally wouldn’t have guessed that a middle-schooler would like this because I think of this as Chick Lit.
 But, to my earlier point, there is not a line between young adult and adult fiction, truly.
 This is an enjoyable read on the beach.
 I probably would not hand this book to my 8th grader but if she found it on her own I wouldn’t stop her.
 MHE’s friends also recommended Remember Me? also by Sophie Kinsella.
 I have to say I bought this book to read on a long plane ride and gave up.
 It’s not as interesting a story so I’m giving a fair warning.

 Savvy and Scumble by Ingrid Law

 The View from Saturday by E. L. Konisburg